jonfryd/ImageClustering/README.md

 <img src="ui4.png" alt="ImageClustering Swing UI" width="694" height="422"/>

+Radius is a hyper-parameter that controls the size of each cluster.
+The default value is fine for the most part.

 # Example

 Here are 9 images named in sequence (```image1.jpg```, ```image2.jpg```, ..., ```image9.jpg```):